th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 which was dealing with networks, if it was in the network, it would be dealt with _only_ in SC6.
-It was a turf battle battle between two ISO groups, and because Application Entities were usually drawn as a set of circles, and the boundary between the network application as a line, that battle was internally nicknamed -- boys will be boys -- the _balls-in, balls-out_ question.
-If you ever attended one of John's presentations, he would take a short pause and then continue: "this was the only time that a major insight came from a turf war": _the balls were on the line_.
+It was a turf battle battle between two ISO groups, and because Application Entities were usually drawn as a set of circles, and the boundary between the network and the application as a line, that battle was internally nicknamed -- boys will be boys -- the _balls-in, balls-out_ question.
+If you ever attended one of John's presentations, he would take a short pause and then continue:
+"this was the only time that a major insight came from a turf war":
+_the balls were on the line_.
 The Application Entity needed to be known in both the application and the network.
 Alas!
 Our implementation was clearly showing that this was not the case.
 The balls were _above_ the line, the _network_ (or more precise: the flow allocator) doesn't need to know _anything_ about application entities!
-Then and there, Sander had found a mistake in RINA.
+Then and there, we had found a mistake in RINA.

 Ouroboros now had a crisp and clear boundary between the flow in a _DIF_, and any connections using that flow in the layer above.
 Flow